Chronic affects of sunlight include photoaging, actinic keratoses, and skin cancer. (See also Overview of Effects of Sunlight.)

 Actinic keratoses

-Actinic keratoses are precancerous changes in skin cells (keratinocytes) that are a frequent, disturbing consequence of many years of sun exposure.
-People with blonde or red hair, blue eyes, and skin type I or II are particularly susceptible (see Table: Fitzpatrick Skin Type Classification).
+Actinic keratoses are precancerous changes in skin cells (keratinocytes) that are a frequent consequence of many years of sun exposure.
+Actinic keratoses may be pink, red, or, less commonly, gray or brown, and may feel rough and scaly.

 Skin cancers